 This is much more specific than the objective it links to, and it clearly details what you will do to achieve the objective.

 Key performance indicators are a form of communication in an organization.
-They allow you to determine whether you're behind, on track, ahead or have achieved your objectives.
+They allow you to determine whether you're behind, on track for, ahead of, or have already achieved your objectives.
 They inform business leaders of their organization’s progress towards reaching key business objectives.
-KPIs are able to provide this information because they actually track the most important performance measures, which can be taken together to represent how successful you are in achieving an objective.

 Here’s a quick infographic to help you remember how everything connects and why each element is critical to creating an effective strategic plan: